 By Julie Whitehead

 Julie Whitehead lives and writes in Mississippi.
 A reporter for Mississippi Center or Investigative Reporting, Julie covers topics on mental health, mental health advocacy and mental health education.
-She also blogs at www.julielwhitehead.wordpress.com, Day by Day since 2014.
+She has also blogged at Day by Day since 2014.

 We’re always accepting submissions to the NAMI Blog!
 We feature the latest research, stories of recovery, ways to end stigma and strategies for living well with mental illness.
 Most importantly: We feature your voices.

 Check out our Submission Guidelines for more information.